Marcin1990x/triathlon-training-management-ui/README.md

 Backend is developing using Java with Spring Boot.
 Frontend is developing using ReactJS.

-Temporary I use H2 for persistence.
+Temporarily H2 is used for persistence.

 ## Application functionalities